digital business

-Harnessing the latest cloud innovations to improve the economy, governance, integration, cybersecurity, and scaling of applications.
-Very much focused on IT departmental needs, Digital Cloud Spaces offer businesses the optimal balance between IT economy, IT compliance, and IT agility.
+The latest clustered cloud technology improves the economy, governance, integration, cybersecurity, and scaling of applications.
+Very much focused on IT departmental needs, Encanvas Digital Cloud Spaces offer businesses the optimal balance between IT economy, IT compliance, and IT agility.
+With Encanvas, this is the layer used to provide holistic governance over digital documents, apps and portals.

-This is an umbrella term for technology that spans the enterprise, harvesting data from the various places it resides in, building connections between data silos where they don’t exist today, and making data more consumable for applications by cleansing and enriching it.
+This technology data layer spans the enterprise, decoupling data from the various places it resides in, building connections between data silos where they don’t exist today, and making data consumable for consumers.
+Digital documents are one of the consumers of the composable data that these systems make available, thereby democratizing data analytics.

 Encanvas Logo